ber12345/Farm-game/README.md

 <ul>
   <li>There is a chance to get enchanced plant which sells for more</li>
   <li>The game can show how much of each item you have in your inventory</li>
   <li>Made many improvements to the code over time.
-At first it wasn't possible to buy multiples also sell multiples of items and now its possible</li>
+At first it wasn't possible to buy multiples and sell multiples items and now its possible</li>
   <li>The progress saves correctly which at first didn't</li>
 </ul>